andlabs/libui/README.md

 ## Updates

-*Note that today's entry may be updated later today.*
+*Note that today's entry may be updated later today Eastern Time.*

+* **14 June 2016**
+	* uiDarwinControl now has a `ChildVisibilityChanged()` method and a corresponding `NotifyVisibilityChanged()` function that is called by the default show/hide handlers.
+This is used to make visibility changes work on OS X; uiBox, uiForm, and uiGrid all respect these now.

 * **13 June 2016**
 	* `intmax_t` and `uintmax_t` are no longer used for libui API functions; now we use `int`.
 This should make things much easier for bindings. `int` should be at least 32 bits wide; this should be sufficient for all but the most extreme cases.